 The decision whether to grant consent for Travel Agent to redistribute Carrier Content shall be in each respective Carrier’s sole discretion.
 In order to obtain a Carrier’s consent, the Travel Agent must at a minimum strictly comply with the following rules:

 - The prices of the Fares displayed by the Metasearch Operator must not be misleading for the consumer in any manner and such displays must not constitute an unfair commercial practice;

-- By the display of such Fares by the Metasearch Operator, the Travel Agent issuing online is not taking an unfair advantage of the Carrier’ trademark or is affecting in any manner Carrier’s goodwill and reputation
+- By the display of such Fares by the Metasearch Operator, the Travel Agent issuing online is not taking an unfair advantage of the Carriers’ trademark or is affecting in any manner Carriers’ goodwill and reputation.

-- Travel Agents shall strictly respect Carrier’s respective intellectual property, including without limitation service marks, trademarks, trade names and logos on their own websites and any permitted third party websites.
+Travel Agents shall strictly respect each Carrier’s respective intellectual property, including without limitation service marks, trademarks, trade names and logos on their own websites and any permitted third party websites.